What is a CT Scan?

-Showing more detail than a regular X-ray.
-This provides a series of images from many different angles.
+CT scans show more detail than a regular X-ray providing a series of images from many different angles.
 A computer uses this information to create a cross-sectional picture.
 Like one piece in a loaf of bread, this two-dimensional scan shows a “slice” of the inside of your body.
 Enhancements in 3D reconstruction can also provide Doctors with images that represent a 3D model of the anatomy.

 - If you have a condition like cancer, heart disease, emphysema, or liver masses, CT scans can spot it or help doctors see any changes.

 - They show internal injuries and bleeding, such as those caused by a car accident.

 - They can help locate a tumor, blood clots, excess fluid, or infection.

 - Doctors use them to guide treatment plans and procedures, such as biopsies, surgeries, and radiation therapy.

 - Doctors can compare CT scans to find out if certain treatments are working.
 For example, scans of a tumor over time can show whether it’s responding to chemotherapy or radiation.